Gross Profit vs. Net Income

 In short, despite both values giving off different stages of profit, they're both essential for maximizing a business's efficiency.

-Is net income before or after taxes?
+Is net profit before or after taxes?
+How about gross profit?

-Is 20% net income considered "good"?
+Is 20% net profit considered "good?"

 Yes, 20% income is excellent, especially when you realize that the average for general retail is 4.38%.